 Esposito is a thief who cons tourists in Rome.
 A lengthy persecution by police Bottoni, who manages to catch it starts.
 In an oversight Esposito manages to flee again.
 Bottoni superiors inform him that if no catches him will lose his job.

 A gang of street boys foil a master crook who sends commands for robberies by cunningly altering a comic strip's wording each week, unknown to writer and printer.
 The first of the Ealing ...
 See full summary »

 Holland, a shy retiring man, dreams of being rich and living the good life.
-Faithfully, for 20 years, he has worked as a bank transfer agent for the delivery of gold bullion.
+Faithfully, for twenty years, he has worked as a bank transfer agent for the delivery of gold bullion.
 One day he befriends Pendlebury, a maker of souvenirs.
 Holland remarks that, with Pendlebury's smelting equipment, one could forge the gold into harmless-looking toy Eiffel Towers and smuggle the gold from England into France.
-Soon after, the two plant a story to gain the services of professional criminals Lackery and Shorty.
+Soon afterwards, the two plant a story to gain the services of professional criminals Lackery and Shorty.
 Together, the four plot their crime, leading to unexpected twists and turns.Written by

 Rick Gregory <email@example.com>

 21 of 22 people found this review helpful.

 Was this review helpful to you?